On finiteness of odd superperfect numbers: Introduction

-In this paper, though we cannot prove the above-mentioned conjecture, the following results are proved.
-First we note that, for each $i$, $C_i(\ldots)$ denotes some effectively computable constant depending only on its arguments.
+In this paper, although we cannot prove the above-mentioned conjectures, some results are proved.
+Before stating our results, we introduce the notation $C_i(\ldots)$ for $i=0, 1, 2, \ldots$, each of which denotes some effectively computable positive constant depending only on its arguments.